• USD

 Extinct to Rare

-A safari in the Bontebok National Park is different from any other safari you will experience anywhere in South Africa.
-Not just because of the Bontebok and the unique fynbos environment but also the prevalence of other rare wildlife such as the Cape mountain zebra, grey rhebok, and a great variety of marine and other birds.
+A safari in Bontebok National Park is different from most in South Africa—not just because of bontebok and the unique fynbos environment, but also the prevalence of other rare wildlife such as Cape mountain zebra, grey rhebok, and notable birdlife.

 3